caseywatts/caseywatts.github.io/book/all-chapters.md

 * **Catastrophization** is focusing on the worst possible outcome of a situation, especially when it is a less likely outcome.

-You can learn even more of these by searching online for "cognitive distortions" or "maladaptive thought patterns".
+You can learn even more of these by searching online for "cognitive distortions" or "maladaptive thought patterns."
 The Wikipedia article on Cognitive Distortions is a good place to start, and easy to share with friends, too.

 ### Identifying Cognitive Distortions, Example

 After I stepped in the puddle on the way to the meetup, I noticed several automatic thoughts:

-* "Ugh, wet shoes are the worst!".
+* "Ugh, wet shoes are the worst!"
 * "If I'm running late, I shouldn't even go!"
 * "Today sucks."

-Each of these thoughts contain cognitive distortions.
+Each of these thoughts contains <!-- #grammar contain vs contains? each but.. --> cognitive distortions.
 They make me feel worse in an unhelpful, unproductive way.
 Dwelling on these thoughts is not going to be helpful (rumination!).
 Which cognitive distortions apply to these automatic thoughts?

 My thought "wet shoes are the worst" is an example of **magnification**.
 It blows the problem out of proportion --- not only are wet shoes bad, but they are the WORST.
 This is **emotional reasoning** since I am coming up with this based on my mood, and not based on facts.
 I would not consider this **post hoc rationalization** since I am not defending this thought with support.

 My thought "If I'm running late, I just shouldn't go!" is an example of **all or nothing thinking**.
 By this perspective, going on time is an option and not going is an option, but anything between is not an option.
-Digging deeper, the implied reason in my mind is "because arriving late will look bad".
+Digging deeper, the implied reason in my mind is "because arriving late will look bad."
 That reasoning is an example of **mind reading** of others and **fortune telling** that the folks at the event would judge you when you arrive late.
 This is also **disqualifying the positive** things that may happen by attending, like learning things and making connections with people.

 My thought "today sucks" has a lot going on.
 This is an example of **overgeneralizing** the entire day, **disqualifying the positive** things that happened earlier in the day, and **fortune telling** that the rest of the day is also going to be bad.